-Did you know that you can retarget people based on how they interacted with your content on Facebook?
+You can retarget people based on how they interacted with your content on Facebook.

-Currently, you can create Facebook Custom Audiences of people who have engaged with your videos, Canvas Ads, Lead Ads or Facebook Page posts.
+Currently, you can create Facebook Custom Audiences that include those who engage with your

-- Make sure that the engagement you’re targeting indicates that the person has actually engaged (e.g. a 25% video view might not be enough to indicate a high level of engagement).
+- Ensure that the engagement you're targeting indicates that the person has actually engaged (e.g., a 25% video view might not be enough to indicate a high level of engagement).

-- Use the engagement-based retargeting to drive people to complete their abandoned conversions (e.g. complete an e-book download).
+- Use engagement-based retargeting to drive people to complete their abandoned conversions (e.g., complete an e-book download).

 - Try to move leads to the next stage in your marketing funnel and turn them from prospect to a warm lead.

-Retargeting the people who have installed your app is beneficial in several ways:
+Retargeting the people who installed your app is beneficial in several ways:

-- You’ll be able to keep people more engaged with their newly downloaded app.
+- You'll keep people engaged with their newly downloaded app.

-- You can help people get started with the new app.
+- You help people get started with the new app.

-For example, Spotify is offering their app downloaders a Premium service at a discounted price.
+For example, Spotify offers its app downloaders a premium service at a discounted price.
 This way, they can show their app owners the full value of owning the app while using the paid service.

 Here's another brilliant example by QuickBooks.

-First, they set up a Facebook ad campaign to get people downloading their app.
+First, they set up a Facebook ad campaign to get people to download their app.

-Later, they can remarket to app downloaders and share some helpful content to keep their audiences engaged.
+Later, they can remarket to app downloaders and share helpful content to keep their audiences engaged.

-- Try to keep your app downloaders engaged by sharing helpful content or tips.
+- Keep your app downloaders engaged by sharing helpful content or tips.

 - Use Facebook advertising to bring back disengaged app users.

-Retargeting these people with landing page-specific Facebook remarketing ads can help you bring them back for the second visit.
-And hopefully, you’ll also be able to convert them with a slightly different offer.
+Retargeting these people with landing page-specific Facebook remarketing ads can bring them back for the second visit.
+And hopefully, you'll convert them with a slightly different offer.

-When remarketing to landing page visitors, you can also test a more sales-oriented approach and promote a free product trial — or even ask people to purchase your product.
+When remarketing to landing page visitors specifically, you should also test a more sales-oriented approach and promote a free product trial, suggest products they might like—or even just ask people to purchase your product.

-- Remarket to the visitors of landing pages that show a high purchase intent.
+- Remarket to the visitors of landing pages that show high purchase intent.

 - Make your offer specific to particular landing pages.

-- Don’t forget to exclude the people who have already converted on your offer.
+- Again, don't forget to exclude the people who have already converted on your offer.

 Facebook's dynamic product ads are like remarketing display ads on steroids.

-This Facebook ad type allows you to deliver remarketing ads that contain the exact product a person checked out on your website.
+This Facebook ad type allows you to deliver remarketing ads that contain the exact product a person visited on your website.

-Reminding potential buyers of the products they liked is a highly efficient way to turn the online store browsers into buyers.
+So reminding potential buyers of the products they liked is a highly efficient way to turn the casual online store browsers into actual buyers.

 According to Facebook, brands are seeing great results when using the Dynamic Product Ads:

-- Kristi Argylian, Senior Vice President at Target, told Facebook that these ads resulted in a 20% increase in conversions compared to other types of Facebook ads.
+- Kristi Argyilan, Senior Vice President at Target, also told Facebook that these ads resulted in a 20% increase in conversions compared to other types of Facebook ads.

-If you’re selling a software solution or a subscription service that allows you to offer your prospects a free trial period, you should also think about what happens during and after the free trial.
+If you're selling a software solution or a subscription service that offers prospects a free trial period, think about what happens during and after the free trial.

-Here’s an example from ConvertKit, showcasing a happy customer’s testimonial and introducing their product’s features.
+Here's an example from ConvertKit showcasing a happy customer's testimonial:

-- Try to make people understand the full value of your product.
+- Make people understand the full value of your product.

 - Promote case studies to overcome possible objections.